praxidike97/emoji-learn/README.md

 ```

 In the numlol package all kind of matrix and vector operations are implemented:
-(Note: most methods are implementes as static methods so that the method name itself is followed by 🐇🍎)
+(Note: most methods are implemented as static methods so that the method name itself is followed by 🐇🍎)

 Want to add two vectors?
 No problem!